Our history

 2002

-In 2002, Strasbourg Christmas Capital created the Village du Partage.
-Located on Place Kléber, every year it brings together local associations to bring human warmth to the heart of the celebrations.
+In 2002, Strasbourg Christmas Capital launched the Village of Sharing.
+Located on Place Kléber, it brings together local organizations each year to foster a spirit of warmth and community at the heart of the festivities.

 -